 Teaching Geography (Geography 513) Spring 2016 and Spring 2017 semesters

 This course is taught online by Dr. James Dunn, the director of the certificate program and specialist in geography education.

-The Last Course: Field Geography (Geography 592).
-Early August, 2014: The field course begins with online readings and preparation during the summer.
-You fly to Denver in early-August (2014) and make your way to Grand Junction, Colorado where you spend two days in Grand Junction studying water resource issues and urban geography in the west before you head out on a 3-day river trip field course on the Colorado River.
+The field course begins with online readings and preparation during the summer.
+You fly to Denver in early-August (2015) and make your way to Grand Junction, Colorado where you spend two days in Grand Junction studying water resource issues and urban geography in the west before you head out on a 3-day river trip field course on the Colorado River.
 Our trip ends at the head of Westwater Canyon in Utah.